mcclib/Alma-Reserve-Inventory/README.md

 - Generate an analytics report that contains the following columns: Citation Id, Course ID, Course Code, Course Instructor, Reading List Id, Current Course End Date, MMS Id.
 Leave column names default.
 Download as data > excel format.
 Name it citation ids.xlsx and upload it to the runtime environment.

 - If you're using Google Colab to generate the report, you'll need to install both the asyncio-throttle and python-dotenv libraries.
-To do so, use the following pip commands: !pip install python-dotenv, !pip install asyncio-throttle.
+To do so, use the following pip commands: `!pip install python-dotenv`, `!pip install asyncio-throttle`.

 ### General Information